Lab Photo

 Please contact Ian (img[at]uoregon.edu) about graduate student and other research opportunities in the lab.

-Please check out our paper describing the software toolbox we built for recording and analyzing muscle activity in combination with brain stimulation published in Frontiers in Neuroscience: Brain Imaging Methods :
+Please check out our software toolbox for recording and analyzing electromyography (and other time series data) in combination with brain stimulation:

 VETA: an open-source Matlab-based toolbox for the collection and analysis of electromyography combined with transcranial magnetic stimulation